FAQs

 How will school leaders receive updates?

-Each month, the Once Program Team meets with the leadership at each school to review student progress according to program metrics and any available assessment data, set goals, troubleshoot any obstacles to consistent Once instruction, and make any necessary adjustments to the implementation.
+Each month, the Once Program Team meets with the leadership at each school to review student progress according to program metrics and any available assessment data.
+They set goals, troubleshoot obstacles to consistent Once instruction, and make any necessary adjustments to the implementation.

 How will district leaders receive updates?

-Each quarter, the Once Program and Partnerships Teams meet with district stakeholders to review student progress according to program metrics and any available assessment data, set goals, troubleshoot any obstacles to consistent Once instruction, and make any necessary adjustments to the implementation.
+Each quarter, the Once Program and Partnerships Teams meet with district stakeholders to review student progress according to program metrics and any available assessment data.
+They set goals, troubleshoot obstacles to consistent Once instruction, and make any necessary adjustments to the implementation.

 How much time should be scheduled for instructors to be coached?

-The school should allot 30 minutes per week for each Once instructors to receive coaching from a member of the Once Coaching Team.
+The school should allot 30 minutes per week for each Once instructor to receive coaching from a member of the Once Coaching Team.
 Our coaches meet with instructors one at a time.

 What does coaching look like for instructors?